rodneyshupe/Cookbook/Recipes/Baking.rst

 Rodney's No-Knead Bread
 =======================

-Based on: `NY Times <https://cooking.nytimes.com/recipes/11376-no-knead-bread>`__
+Based on: `Jim Lahey and Mark Bittman <https://cooking.nytimes.com/recipes/11376-no-knead-bread>`__

 Ingredients
 -----------
-- 425g flour (or 285 white and 140g whole wheat and add tbsp honey)
+- 425 grams all purpose or bread flour
-- 1 gram (1/4 teaspoon) yeast
+- 1 gram (1/4 teaspoon) instant yeast
 - 8-12 grams salt (I use 10 grams)
-- 15g (1 tablespoons) distilled white vinegar
+- 15 grams (1 tablespoons) distilled white vinegar
-- 200g water
+- 200 grams water (room temperature)
-- 90g beer
+- 90 grams beer (allowed to warm to room temperature)

 Directions
 ----------
-1. In a large bowl combine flour, yeast and salt.
+1. In a large bowl whisk together flour, yeast and salt.
 Add liquids, and stir until blended; dough will be shaggy and sticky.
 Cover bowl with plastic wrap.
-   Let dough rest at least 12 hours, preferably about 18, at warm room temperature, about 70 degrees.
+Let dough rest at least 12 - 18 hours, at warm room temperature, about 70 degrees.
 2. Dough is ready when its surface is dotted with bubbles.
 Lightly flour a work surface and place dough on it; sprinkle it with a little more flour